 Satyagraha

-and the Mysterious Power of Gandhi’s Non-violence Part 2.
+and the Mysterious Power of Gandhi’s Non-violence: Part 2

-By Paul Sinclair (One World One People) 11/9/06 and revised
+Paul Sinclair (One World One People) 11/9/06and

-on 29/9/10
+revised on 29/9/10

 Welcome back as we waste no time is shining the torch straight back

-on the past and see what interesting things are revealed.
+on the past and see what interesting things are revealed!

 How do we produce soul force and who is qualified to use it?
 Returning

-to the words of Gandhi himself:
+to the words of Mahatma Gandhi himself:

 is a power, which can be wielded equally by all – children,

-young men and women or grown up people – provided they
+young men and women or grown-up people – provided they

-have a living faith in the God of Love and have therefore equal
+have a living faith in the God of Love and have therefore

-isolated acts.’ |
+be applied to isolated acts.’

 ‘Man and his deed are two distinct things.’…‘